solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 _But does it matter if we encourage immutability and never mutate object properties?_

 In that case, it doesn't.
 Like we have learned, it is possible to modify JavaScript objects by creating new ones, without making changes to the original.
-Even if the copies we make might not be protected from accidental mutations to the original object, they are much faster to create than making deep copies of big objects.
+Even if shallow copies are not protected from accidental mutations, they are much faster to create than making deep copies of big objects.

 Sometimes you still want to make a truly deep copy of an object.
 In that case, you can always use a good old JSON-based hack: `JSON.parse(JSON.stringify(object))`.
 Modern browsers also support a new global [structuredClone](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) function.